vladtarko/nvim-for-data-science/README.md

-# Set up NVIM for data science
+# Set up Neovim for data science

-This sets up NVIM for use with, primarily R, but also Python and Julia.
+This sets up Neovim for use with, primarily R, but also Python and Julia.
 Also for writing in markdown.

 # Install

 Clone the repo, or copy its contents, to your own `~/.config/nvim` folder.

-Open NVIM and let it install all the plugins.
+Open Neovim and let it install all the plugins.

 NOTE: The image support for markdown files is set up for the kitty terminal using imagemagick.
 The configuration for the "image.nvim" plugin is in the file `4-markdown.lua`.
 You need to have imagemagick installed on your system for this to work.